arsium/EagleMonitorRAT/README.md

 # Eagle Monitor RAT Reborn

-Fast, lightweight & easily customizable remote access tool written in C#.
+Fast, lightweight & easily customizable remote access tool written in C# coded from scratch.
 Consider this as an upgrade of HorusEyesRat which was written in Visual Basic .NET.
-As in the old good times, I decided to write the client in Visual Basic .NET.
+As in the old good times, I decided to write a client in Visual Basic .NET.
 Also, many people ask for help with installation or errors.
 I'm not a CSS.
 If you have any issue with Eagle, open an issue in the right section explaining the problem and how I can reproduce the issue myself.